 The Third Australian Study of Health and Relationships (ASHR3) 2022–2023

 Development of the Third Australian Study of Health and Relationships (ASHR3) began in 2019.
 Pilot data will be collected in September 2022.
-Main study data collection will commence from the end of 2022 to mid-2023.
+Main study data collection will commence in 2023.
+Analysis and publication is planned for 2024.

 The study is being led by the Kirby Institute at the University of New South Wales (UNSW) and data collection is being carried out by the Social Research Centre in Melbourne, Australia.